markvanderloo/synthesizer/pkg/vignettes/introduction.md

    cumulative density function (ECDF), and use linear interpolation to interpolate between the data points.
 The observed minimum and maximum are also the minimum and maximum of the synthetic univariate distribution.
-Sample $n$ values using inverse transform sampling with the linear interpolated inverse ECDF
+Sample $n$ values using inverse transform sampling with the linear interpolated inverse ECDF.
+   Missing values are taken into account by sampling them proportional to their occurrence.
 2. For each categorical or logical variable, sample $n$ values with replacement.
 3. Reorder the synthetic dataset such that the rank order combinations of the synthetic data match those of the original dataset.

-In step 1 and 2, missing values are sorted at the beginning of each vector.
-In expectation, the proportion of missing values in synthetic data matches that of the real data.
-Rank order matching ensures that correlation between missingness and values in other variables are preserved as well.

 If less than $m<n$ records are needed, sample $m$ records uniformly from the dataset just created.
 If $m>n$ records are needed, create $\lceil m/n\rceil$ synthetic datasets of size $m$ and sample